-'''

 phys-schost# metastat -s setname

-'''

-See the metastat(1M) man page for more information.
+See the metastat(8) man page for more information.

-8. (Optional) Make a backup of your cluster configuration.
+8. Make a backup of your cluster configuration.

 An archived backup of your cluster configuration facilitates easier recovery of the your cluster configuration.
-For more information, see "How to Back Up the Cluster Configuration" in Oracle Solaris Cluster 4.3 System Administration Guide.
+For more information, see How to Back Up the Cluster Configuration in Administering an Oracle Solaris Cluster 4.4 Configuration.

-Example 9 Activating Volumes in the md.tab File
+Example 4-5 Activating Volumes in the md. tab File